Renner-Mk/Pokedex/README.md

 ```

-Open your browser and navigate to http://localhost:3000 (or the port specified by Vite) to view the application.
+Open your browser and navigate to `http://localhost:5173` to view the application.

-## Project Structure

-The project is organized as follows: